sc-recorder/StarCapture/README.md

 # StarCapture Source Distribution

-Version 1.0.0-beta1
+Version 1.0.0-beta2

 ## Requirements

 - Windows 10/11 (64-bit)
 - Node.js 18.x or higher
 - npm 8.x or higher
-- 4GB RAM minimum
-- DirectX 11 compatible GPU
+- A PC that can run Star Citizen

 ## Installation